thgrass/csvcols.nvim/README.md

   max_columns = 64,      -- soft cap for work on ultra-wide files
   patterns = { "*.csv", "*.tsv" },
   filetypes = { "csv", "tsv" }, -- if you have ftplugins setting these
-})
+  default_header_lines = 1,  -- How many lines to pin by default (0 disables by default)
+  use_winbar_controls = true, -- Show clickable [-]/[+] buttons in winbar that change lines in sticky header })

+vim.opt.mouse = "a"    -- enable mouse, should be enabled per default
 ```

 ---